AdrianDonohoe/fundamentals-project/README.md

 The submission is a jupyter notebook, which can be downloaded and run on any machine that has jupyter lab or notebook installed.

+The notebook loads the tips dataset and decribes the variables of the dataset.
+There are various plots to visualise the descriptions.

+There is analysis of the variables including an F Distribution test.

+Fianlly there is a regression to see if there is a relationship between total bill and tip.

 ## Installation of Jupyter Notebook [1]
 You can find the installation documentation for the [Jupyter platform, on ReadTheDocs](https://jupyter.readthedocs.io/en/latest/install.html).